-Most recently, in 2017, EDA invested $2.5 million to keep future innovations develop a new Food Commercialization Center next door to the FIC.
+Most recently, in 2017, EDA invested $2.5 million in the Cumberland County Improvement Authority to help build a food commercialization center to provide space for new food production companies that have expanded and outgrown the nearby FIC.
 The Commercialization Center provides space for companies needing to expand their operations and allows American workers to learn, train and practice in the food industry.
 The Center is owned and operated by the Cumberland County Improvement Authority.

 With the help of the FIC, after just two years of incubating the idea and producing small batches of “Impossible Burgers” from a 2,000-square-foot refrigerated room at the FIC, the company moved its operations out west to a large-scale manufacturing center in Oakland, California.